Core surfaces / Subscriptions

 Other formats use the universal signature

-The other formats — raw, cloudevents, trigger, cloudflare, inngest — don't carry this HMAC.
-They're authenticated by the universal ed25519 signature in Universal webhook signature below, which rides on every delivery regardless of format.
+The other formats (raw, cloudevents, trigger, cloudflare, inngest) don't carry this HMAC.
+They're authenticated by the universal ed25519 signature (below), which rides on every delivery.

 import { verifyWebhookSignature } from "@secondlayer/sdk";